 and entertaining.
 Although the show emphasizes enthusiastic sci-fi fun, it also adds a healthy balance of pathos to elevate the show even beyond the original, as well as just

 enough silliness, interesting ideas, and comedy.
-This is also a show for Doctor Who fans who aren't afraid to revisit elements from the old show with more depth, emotion and
+This is also a show for Doctor Who fans that aren't afraid to revisit elements from the old show with more depth, emotion and

 humanity.
 This flamboyant, populist and emotive new approach comes to us courtesy of Russell Davies from Queer as Folk, the more disciplined writing I expect from a good sci-fi

-show increasingly suffering as a result.
-The show (with the exception of Moffat episodes) under Davies quickly deteriorated to overblown nonsense, sentimental undisciplined
+show gradually and increasingly suffering as a result.
+The show (with the exception of Moffat episodes) under Davies quickly deteriorated to overblown nonsense, sentimental

 undisciplined writing with not only plot-holes, but completely nonsensical writing that constantly breaks its own rules and often makes use of deus-ex-machinas.
 Somehow, Moffat

 Christopher Eccleston (05): Each of the old generations changed radically and revolved around the character of the latest regeneration of the Doctor and the ninth is no exception.
 The first

 Which is to say, it is yet another fascinating exception.
 The first season features a dynamic, modern, quirky, cheery, fun Doctor in a leather jacket with some complexities and